 Solutions for Improving the Building Experience for Buyers through Communication

 There are plenty of technology solutions that include features to improve communication with your home buyer during construction.
 Most of them are complex platforms that integrate with construction scheduling software, for better or worse.
 Lots of builders use them but they are very cumbersome to update and seldom user-friendly.
 And the buyer communication is often an afterthought, with poor execution.

 We recommend finding a simple solution that does communication easily, and visually.
 Below are a few that do this:

 - Builder Signal - by Bokka Group, provides a pictorial journey of the building process complete with educational comments, understanding building phases, current building activity, and a personal home buyer website with social media sharing capabilities.
 There is also an Administrative dashboard to monitor your team's communication activity.

 - IRIO - A text messaging platform providing a tool to communicate with your home buyer through text messaging.

 - BombBomb - a program helping you send video emails for your home buyers and prospects.

-These are just a few of several on the market to help with your customer experience during construction of their home.
+These are just a few of several on the market to help with your customer experience during the construction of their home.
 If improving communication is on your radar and you want to deliver what your customers clearly are asking for, check them out to see if they fit with your process.

-If you'd like advice on using any of them, or would like other ideas for improving your customer experience - just reach out.
+If you'd like advice on using any of them or would like other ideas for improving your customer experience - just reach out.
 We'd love to hear from you.